The Lord of the Rings Online: Mines of Moria: Book VIII - Scourge of Khazad-dûm

 Mazog lets slip a chilling fact: that he's not interested in being a king of Moria because Moria will soon become not fit even for orcs.
 He is referring to the rise of ancient nameless creatures from within the depth of Moria, which concerns both the elves in Foundations of Stone and the dwarves in the Upper levels.
 Several relics left by Gorothul are found to attract the nameless creatures but are destroyed by the player.

 The conclusion of the Epic Volume 2 takes place within the Siege of Mirkwood expansion.

 Soundtrack

 Video game composer Chance Thomas who worked on the base game of The Lord of the Rings Online returned to work on the expansion.
 A compilation album was released as a CD with the Collector's Edition of the expansion.

 Critical reception

 Mines of Moria has been praised for its attention to detail, with GameSpot's Kevin VanOrd stating, "The bowels of Middle-earth have no right to be this interesting to investigate..."
 WarCry.com went so far as to call it "[t]he best fantasy MMORPG yet created".
-Gaming Trend claimed it beat World of Warcraft: Wrath of the Lich King (released at roughly the same time) as an expansion, citing its replay value and gameplay quality.
-The review also praised Turbine for making a complete expansion, rather than simply cashing in on the license in their possession.
 Eurogamer observed the story as one of the high points, stating that frequently this is a weakness of many MMOs.
 Rather, LotRO was said to be faithful to Tolkien's original narrative, and thus provided a very good storyline.